 President Donald Trump will be rallying in Pennsylvania while media descends upon the White House for the annual White House Correspondents Dinner on April 29.

-Trump teased on Twitter on Saturday morning that he will be holding a "BIG rally" that same night after choosing to sit this year's event out.
+Trump teased on Twitter Saturday morning that he will be holding a "BIG rally" that same night after choosing to sit out on this year's event.

 Next Saturday night I will be holding a BIG rally in Pennsylvania.
 Look forward to it!

 - Donald J. Trump (@realDonaldTrump) April 22, 2017

 Trump will be the first president to break tradition and skip the dinner since Ronald Reagan, who missed the event in 1981 while recovering from an assassination attempt and called in instead.